typelevel/Laika/docs/using-laika/templates.md

 output by renderers for the specified type:

-    @:format html: This text only appears in the HTML output, not in PDF or other formats.
+    @:format html: This text only appears in the HTML output, not in PDF, EPUB or any other format.

 Note that the body of a block directive needs to be indented, and does not appear between curly braces.